-Whether you’re finishing your A-levels or other courses, or want to return to training and education, the decisions you make now can have a major impact on your future direction.
-With a range of different routes and options to choose from, check out our guide for some ideas on what to do next.
+Finishing your A-levels or other courses but unsure what next?
+With a range of different routes and options to choose from, check out our guide for ideas on your next move.

 Thinking of going to university?